annahedstroem/MetaQuantus/README.md

 To reproduce the results of this paper, you will need to follow these three steps:

 1. **Generate the dataset.** Run the notebook [ Tutorial-Data-Generation-Experiments.ipynb](https://github.com/annahedstroem/MetaQuantus/blob/main/tutorials/Tutorial-Data-Generation-Experiments.ipynb) to generate the necessary data for the experiments.
-This notebook will guide you through the process of downloading and preprocessing the data in order to save it to approriate test sets.
+This notebook will guide you through the process of downloading and preprocessing the data in order to save it to appropriate test sets.
 Please store the models in a folder called `assets/models/` and the tests sets under `assets/test_sets/`.
 2. **Run the experiments.** To obtain the results for the respective experiments, you have to run the respective Python scripts which are detailed below.
 All these Python files are located in the `scripts/` folder.
-Feel free to change the hyperparameters if you want to run similar experiments on other explanation methods, datasets or models.
+If you want to run the experiments on other explanation methods, datasets or models, feel free to change the hyperparameters.
-3. **Analyse the results.** Once the dataset generation step is complete and your results are obtained and approriately stored of your chosen experiments, run the [Tutorial-Reproduce-Paper-Experiments.ipynb](https://github.com/annahedstroem/MetaQuantus/blob/main/tutorials/Tutorial-Reproduce-Experiments.ipynb) to analyse the results.
-In te notebook itself, we have listed which specific Python scripts needs to be run to obtain the results for this analysis step.
+3. **Analyse the results.** Once the results are obtained for your chosen experiments, run the [Tutorial-Reproduce-Paper-Experiments.ipynb](https://github.com/annahedstroem/MetaQuantus/blob/main/tutorials/Tutorial-Reproduce-Experiments.ipynb) to analyse the results.
+(In the notebook itself, we have also listed which specific Python scripts that need to be run in order to obtain the results for this analysis step.)

-**Note.** For all steps, make sure to adjust local paths so that the approriate files can be retrieved including having all the necessary packages installed.
-Ensure to have GPUs enabled throughout the computing as this will speed up the experimentation considerably.
+**Note.** For all steps, make sure to adjust any local paths so that the approriate files can be retrieved.
+Make sure to have all the necessary packages installed as well as ensure to have GPUs enabled throughout the computing as this will speed up the experimentation considerably.
 Please also note that the results may vary slightly depending on the random seed and other hyperparameters of the experiments, but the overall trends and conclusions should remain the same.

 <details>
-<summary><b><big>More details on how to run the scripts for step 2.</big></b></summary>
+<summary><b><big>More details step 2.</big></b></summary>

 **Test**: Go to the root folder and run a simple test that meta-evaluation work.
 ```bash